nearform/commentami/README.md

 npm run pg:init
 ```

-### pgAdmin database access

-As the Postgresql docker container has its 5432 port forwarded on the local machine the database can be accessed with pgAdmin.

-To access the database using the pgAdmin you have to fill in also the container IP beside the database names and access credentials.
-The container IP can be seen with `docker ps`.
-Use IP 127.0.0.1 and use postgres as username/password to connect to database server.
+This command will also migrate the tables to their most recent structure.

 ### Migrations

 We use [`postgrator`][postgrator] for database migrations.
 You can find the sql files in the [`packages/comments-backend-core/database/migrations`](https://github.com/nearform/comments/tree/master/packages/comments-backend-core/database/migrations) folder.
 To run the migrations manually:

 ```
-node packages/comments-backend-core/database/migrate.js <version>`
+npm run pg:migrate // either in the root folder or in the `comments-backend-core` folder
 ```

-**Note:** Running the tests or init commands will automaticaly bring the db to the latest version.
+### pgAdmin database access

+As the Postgresql docker container has its 5432 port forwarded on the local machine the database can be accessed with pgAdmin.

+To access the database using the pgAdmin you have to fill in also the container IP beside the database names and access credentials.
+The container IP can be seen with `docker ps`.
+Use IP 127.0.0.1 and use postgres as username/password to connect to database server.

 ## Testing